Classic cameo silhouettes

 That said, there are many variations to the theme…

-For Charles, mastering the cameo silhouette is a good starting point for building a repertoire of work.
-Watching him at work you’ll soon realise that the cameos are beginning to develop into something else, much to the amusement of the audience.
+For me, mastering the cameo silhouette is a good starting point for building a repertoire of work.
+Watching me at work you may realise that the cameos are beginning to develop into something else, much to the amusement of the audience.

 For instance, half-length silhouettes holding a glass of wine are a popular variation: